-4.17.6 Surface finish requirements do not apply to:

-- a) Small areas of non-conforming product within a firecell with a total aggregate surface area of not more than 5.0 m - b) Electrical switches, outlets, cover plates and similar small discontinuous areas - c) Pipes and cables used to distribute power or services - d) Handrails and general decorative trim of any material such as architraves, skirtings and window components, including reveals, provided these do not exceed 5% of the surface area of the wall or ceiling they are part of

-- e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers - f) Timber joinery and structural timber building elements constructed from solid wood, glulam or laminated veneer lumber.
-This includes heavy timber columns, beams, portals and shear walls not more than 3.0 m wide, but does not include exposed timber panels or permanent formwork on the underside of floor/ceiling systems - g) Individual doorsets, and - h) Continuous areas of permanently installed openable wall partitions having a surface area of not more than 25% of the divided room floor area or 5.0 m, whichever is less - i) DELIBERATELY LEFT BLANK.
+- 4.17.6 Surface finish requirements do not apply to: - a) Small areas of non-conforming product within a firecell with a total aggregate surface area of not more than 5.0 m2 - b) Electrical switches, outlets, cover plates and similar small discontinuous areas - c) Pipes and cables used to distribute power or services - d) Handrails and general decorative trim such as architraves, skirtings and window components including reveals - e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers - f) Timber joinery and structural timber building elements constructed from solid wood, glulam or laminated veneer lumber.
+This includes heavy timber columns, beams, portals and shear walls not more than 3.0 m wide, but does not include exposed timber panels or permanent formwork on the underside of floor/ceiling systems - g) Individual doorsets, and - h) Continuous areas of permanently installed openable wall partitions having a surface area of not more than 25% of the divided room floor area or 5.0 m2, whichever is less - i) DELIBERATELY LEFT BLANK. - 4.17.7 THIS PARAGRAPH DELIBERATELY LEFT BLANK